CAIsr/CAIsr.github.io/pages/imaging_tools.md

 In addition it can also be used for either web-based or stand-alone applications.
 [Python](https://ww.python.org/) is object oriented language and can support both multi-processing and multi-threading.

-ome of its features include dynamic type system, automatic memory management and it is supported by both a comprehensive standard library and open-source contributions by its users.
+Some of its features include dynamic type system, automatic memory management and it is supported by both a comprehensive standard library and open-source contributions by its users.

 [Python](https://ww.python.org/) license is administered by Python Software Foundation and is an open-source license.

-t CAI we use [PyCharm](https://www.jetbrains.com/pycharm/) as our choice of Python interpreter which further allows us to interface other software toolbox such as Nipype, FreeSurfer, FSL etc.
+At CAI we use [PyCharm](https://www.jetbrains.com/pycharm/) as our choice of Python interpreter which further allows us to interface other software toolbox such as Nipype, FreeSurfer, FSL etc.

 PyCharm offers intelligent code assistance, version controls with Git or SVN in addition to web-development and a powerful debugger